jinyangli/GNNBenchmark/README.md

 Benchmark AMD CPU/GPU performance with GNN workload
 ===============================
 This repository is for benchmarking sparse and dense kernel performance on AMD CPU and GPU with Graph Neural Network (GNN) workload.
-For now, only CPU tests are available here.

-Setup the environment
+CPU Sparse Performance Benchmark
 ---------------------

 ### Install system packages